 Don't miss a selfie in front of the ever-popular Coca-Cola London Eye!
 While a selfie taken in one of its capsules can capture a great view of the London skyline, a shot of the huge wheel from Westminster Bridge across the Thames on Victoria Embankment will also make a memorable picture.

-Take a selfie from with top of Primrose Hill in Regent’s Park for one of the best panoramic views of London.
+Take a selfie from the top of Primrose Hill for one of the best panoramic views of London.
 While you're there you could also visit the nearby ZSL London Zoo for a few fun snaps with lions, chimpanzees and penguins.